wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-server/index.rst

 Wazuh server installation
 -------------------------

-Choose between two installation methods:
+Choose an installation method to install this Wazuh central component.

 - :ref:`Unattended installation <wazuh_server_unattended>`: Install the Wazuh server by using a script that automates the installation process.